innewiadro/FurnitureVision/README.md

 os.makedirs('drive/MyDrive/project_computer_vision/history', exist_ok=True)
 ```
 Then load the model and history using the load_all_models and load_history functions.

+**The files model_2.keras, model_8.keras and model_9.keras as well as history_2.npy, history_8.npy and history_9.npy are not placed in the repository as they take up too much space.**

 ## Models
 Models created in this project: